bpt26/recombination/README.md

 - -s (--samples): Number of recombinant samples to create (Default = 100).
 - -c (--copies): Number of identical copies to make for each recombinant sample (Default = 10).
 - -d (--differences): Minimum mutational distance for acceptor/donor samples (Default = 10).
+-m (--commonMutations): Number of mutations to add to each copy, shared by all in a set.
+(Default = 0).
+-M (--randomMutations): Number of mutations to add to each copy, randomly chosen for each copy.
+(Default = 0).
 - -f (--fasta): Fasta file containing sequences for acceptor/donor samples.
 [REQUIRED]
 - -r (--reference): Fasta file containing reference genome for use in creating VCF.
 (Default = 'wuhan.ref.fa').